plone/training/mastering-plone/volto_actions.md

                 Approve
             </Button>
             <Button color="blue" onClick={() => handleVoteClick(0)}>
-                Don't know what to expect
+                Do not know what to expect
             </Button>
             <Button color="orange" onClick={() => handleVoteClick(-1)}>
                 Decline